hector-sab/tmux-101/README.md

 # Tmux 101
 Welcome to tmux 101!
 In this guide I'll show you the basics of how to navigate it and don't die trying.

-> **&#9432;** **NOTE:** Yes, you can use the mouse for moving around.
+> **&#9432;** **NOTE:** Yes, you can use the mouse for moving around, check it out down below.
 However, I'd recommend letting go and embrase your keyboard.
-Lot's of things will become easier once you have build enough muscle memory.
+Lots of things will become easier once you have build enough muscle memory.

 ## Installation
 You can refer to the [tmux wiki](https://github.com/tmux/tmux/wiki/Installing) for the most up to date